In this post, I’m sharing how to build a DIY modern sliding door with frosted glass panels!

 They’ve been in for a while, actually.
 I made my first set of DIY sliding doors over four years ago!
 But I’m not sure they’re going to go away any time soon.

 Not only do sliding doors LOOK nice, but they also save space and could save you a lot of money if you need to replace an odd shaped door that they don’t make standard anymore.
 (Custom doors = $$$)

 DIY Sliding Doors are a fairly easy DIY project and the possibilities are endless when it comes to style and size.

-You can make them solid wood with a farmhouse style barn door like these.
+You can make them solid wood farmhouse style like these.
 Or you can make them more of a traditional look with some frosted glass like these.
-But, lately, I’m digging modern and mid-century style, so this time, I made one like this...

-If you’re ready to make one of your own, I’ve got the how to for you right here 🙂
+But if you want to make a DIY Modern Sliding Door with glass panels, I’ve got the how to for you right here 🙂

 To make your own DIY modern sliding door, you will need:

 - Miter Saw

 - 3/8″ Rabbet Bit